Chingu-cohorts/pmrok-chgmgt/Managing-a-Project.md

-Managing a project requires a thorough understanding of how to conduct development sprints, an MVP, and how to close out the project once it has been completed.
-The following topics provide valuable information on each of these tasks.
+Managing a project requires an understanding of development sprints, MVPs and closure of projects upon completion.
+Following topics provide information on each of these tasks:

 ## [Your Sprints][s04-sprints]
 ## [Conducting an MVP][s05-mvp]